Serving

 Oil

-1. Soak NOODLES in warm water until softened through, then drain thoroughly and hold aside.
-You will need to get some water boiling when the main recipe is almost done to cook them.
+1. Soak NOODLES in warm water until softened through.
+Drain thoroughly and hold aside.
+You will need to get some salted water boiling when the main recipe is almost done to cook them.

-3. Remove leaves from BROCCOLI.
+3. Remove leaves from BROCCOLI leaving the leaf stems with the main stems.
 Cut the stems diagonally starting 1/4" thick at the big end increasing to 1" long at the small end.
-Cut leaves into peices.
+Cut leaves into pieces.
 Keep stems and leaves separate.

-4. Cut BABY CORN cobs in half crosswise and add to Stems.
+4. Cut BABY CORN cobs in thirds crosswise and add to Stems.

-5. Cut BELL PEPPER into 1/4" strips and mix with Leaves
+5. Cut BELL PEPPER into 1/4 inch strips and mix with Leaves.

-9. In a sauté pan or wok heat 2 t OIL and fry Broccoli Stems / Corn until you see just a touch of browning.
+1. In a wok or spacious sauté pan, heat 2 t OIL and fry Broccoli Stem mix over high heat until you see just a touch of browning.

-10. Stir in Bell Pepper / Leaf Mix and fry stirring a couple of minutes until slightly softened and coated with oil.
-Scoop out all the vegetables into a bowl with the BEAN SPROUTS.
+2. Stir in Broccoli Leaf Mix and fry stirring until well coated with oil.
+Scoop out all the vegetables with a slotted spoon and set aside.

-13. Stir in Vegetable Mix.
-Bring back to a simmer and sprinkle in enough TAPIOCA STARCH for the desired thickness (not too).
+5. Stir in Vegetable Mix and Bean Sprouts and bring back to a simmer.
+Push the solids up the sides of the wok and sprinkle in enough Tapioca Starch for the desired thickness (not too thick).

-14. Cook your Noodles in boiling water about 3 minutes. drain and put on plates.
-Spoon Beef recipe over noodles and serve warm.
+6. Cook your Noodles in boiling water about 3 minutes. drain and put on plates.
+Spoon Beef over noodles and serve warm.

 NOTES:

-1. Tapioca Starch doesn't have as much thickening power as corn starch but is more forgiving of just being sprinkled in.
-If you us corn starch, use the usual water slurry method.
+This starch doesn't have as much thickening power as corn starch but is more forgiving of just being sprinkled in.
+If you us corn starch, use the usual water slurry method to avoid lumps.